Irene talked to you about the guidelines and the realities -

 This could be a win/win situation:

-The women who want to own their births can get the birth they want without being forced out of the system, and
+The women who want to own their births can get the birth they want without being forced out of the system, and we have the opportunity to learn.

 For in my opinion women who want to own their birth have as much a right to a caregiver that is able to facilitate this, as women who want to have a 'high tech' birth.